PhongTong/Air-and-Spaceport/README.md

 **Recording:** https://www.youtube.com/watch?v=7krY4PoerCE.

 **CAD Model Name:** The CAD files for the airport can be found in the [Airport Assembly](https://mitprod-my.sharepoint.com/:f:/g/personal/andyeske_mit_edu/EgczOnLIbxFBkocVdgd9WSYBuAGLBS77wR-opz6xtKQz4Q?e=bSjd7i) folder, which is external to the Github due to the file weight.
+Smaller-sized CAD files can be found in the [Airport](https://github.com/andyeske/Air-and-Spaceport/tree/main/CAD%20Files/Airport) folder, within the [CAD Files](https://github.com/andyeske/Air-and-Spaceport/tree/main/CAD%20Files) folder.
 Besides the Jetway Assembly from above, the airport assembly consists of seven subcomponents: Airport Tarmac.SLDPRT, Airport Terminal.SLDPRT, Cargo.SLDPRT (for the Cargo Terminal), Hangar.SLDPRT, Hub.SLDPRT (for the central terminal node), Platform.SLDPRT (for the remote stands), and Spaceport.SLPRT.
 The design aircraft for the airport is the 787-9 (ICAO 4D classification).
 All the relevant dimensioning and separation standards were extracted from the ICAO's [Annex 14](https://github.com/andyeske/Air-and-Spaceport/blob/main/Documents/ICAO%20Annex%2014.pdf) and Document 9157 [Part 1](https://github.com/andyeske/Air-and-Spaceport/blob/main/Documents/ICAO%20Doc%209157%20-%20Part%201.pdf) and [Part 2](https://github.com/andyeske/Air-and-Spaceport/blob/main/Documents/ICAO%20Doc%209157%20-%20Part%202.pdf), as elaborated in the paper.

 <p align="left">
 <img src="https://github.com/andyeske/Air-and-Spaceport/blob/main/Sample%20Figures/Airport%20Top%20View.png" width="500">